LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 	.. note::
 		Any clause specified here must adhere to ArcGIS SQL syntax as the clause will be run within ArcGIS.

+_`IncludeArea`
+	A Yes/No attribute that defines wether an area calculation should be included in the analysis.
+If `ClipOutput`_ is set to Yes, areas will be calculated for the clipped polygons.
+The values are calculated in a column called 'Area' and the results can be added to the tabular output by using the keyword 'Area' in the Columns list.
+Note that if a column called Area is already present in the input layer, this will be used for the calculations.
+In this case, it is important to use the correct case for the column name (e.g. if the field is called AREA, the full caps must be maintained).
+Areas can only be calculated for layers that have polygon topology, and the tool accounts for this.

 _`IncludeDistance`
 	A Yes/No attribute that defines whether the distance of each feature in the data layer to the search location will be measured during the process.
 The results can be added to the tabular output by using the keyword 'Distance' in the Columns list.